sung-max/minimal/index.md

 <p>&nbsp;</p>
 ## About
 Hi!
-I am a postdoc at Stanford working with Prof. Tatsu Hashimoto, Prof. Percy Liang, and Prof. James Zou.
+I am a postdoc at Stanford CS working with Profs.
+Tatsu Hashimoto, Percy Liang, and James Zou.
-I received my PhD from MIT, where I was fortunate to be advised by [Prof. Aleksander Mądry](https://madrylab.csail.mit.edu/).
+I received my PhD from MIT, where I was advised by [Prof. Aleksander Mądry](https://madrylab.csail.mit.edu/).

 I'm currently interested in understanding and improving machine learning (ML) methodology